May 23 – July 8, 2019

 Now with additional courses in Directing, Dramaturgy, and Design!

 ACTING- Ensemble-based Stanislavsky training at Chekhov scene study with working theatre artists and MATS Professors.
 Depending on schedules, teachers vary from year to year.
 In the past, we have worked with Oleg Topoliansky, Mikhail Milkis, Mikhail Mokeev, Vera Kharybina, and Andrei Kuzichev.

 Most recently Sergei Shchedrin and Aleksei Rozin have lead the course.
+In addition to expert knowledge in the traditional actor training methods of the Moscow Art Theatre, Shchedrin and Rozin use verbatim theatre techniques as a method of linking classic texts with contemporary life.
 Acting classes meet for 2.5 hours/day to work on various methods of ensemble-based actor training and scene work culminating in a final showcase.

 MOVEMENT- Study Droznin Movement with Vladimir Sazhin, Director of Plastic Performance at the Moscow Art Theatre School and graduate of the Droznin program at the Vakhtangov Theatre Institute.

 DANCE- Ballet and Russian Folk Dance with Irina Nikiforova, esteemed choreographer and Moscow Art Theatre School dance professor.

 SINGING- Choral, Solo, and Duet vocal training with veteran Moscow Art Theatre School vocal instructor and Moscow Art Theatre actor Alyona Khovanskaya.
 Alyona specializes in Russian folk music, choral singing, and loves to train actors in diverse repertoire from Opera to Jazz.

 STAGE COMBAT- Stage combat technique and training with Batraz Zaseev, MATS instructor and graduate of Shchukin school.